 On October 11th, 1925, the famous American writer Elmore Leonard was born.
 He was born in New Orleans, Louisiana, but due to his father's position as a site locator for General Motors, the family moved frequently.
 In 1934, the Leonards finally took up permanent residence, settling in Detroit, Michigan.

-Growing up during the Great Depression, Elmore Leonard became fascinated with two very different prominent fixtures of the time - gangsters and baseball.
+Growing up during the Great Depression, Elmore Leonard became fascinated with gangsters - the folk heroes of the time.
 He read sensational accounts of the exploits of famous gangsters such as Clyde Barrow and Bonnie Parker in the newspaper.
 He was most interested in their guns.

 After graduating high school in 1943, Elmore Leonard joined the Navy and served with the Seabees in the Pacific.
 In 1946, he enrolled at the University of Detroit.
 He determined to make his dream of becoming a writer a reality.